gvwilson/thirdbit/src/fiction/makers-return/index.md

 "And then your friend fired on us,"
 Captain Leung finished.
-"So we're going to land somewhere that *doesn't* have some kind of robo-monster lurking nearby and wait for Doctor Szego to tell us the ark is secure."
+"So we're going to go have a look at the landing beacon where we were *supposed* to touch down and wait for Doctor Szego to tell us the ark is secure.

-FIXME: change this exchange

-"'Course I want to!"
-Sindy said indignantly.
-"Why wouldn't I?"

-"I think we should let her go now,"
-Violet ventured.
-"She hasn't done anything wrong."

-Whatever Captain Leung was going to say was interrupted by a deafening *clang!*
+At least then we can—"

+*Clang!*
-The whole cabin jerked sideways, the engine whining beneath them as it tried to compensate for the punch the shuttle had just taken.
+The whole cabin jerked sideways.
+The engine whined beneath them as it tried to compensate for the punch the shuttle had just taken.

 "What the—is this what you mean by friendly?"